Why Wind Power is The #1 Alternative Energy

 It's become cliché to say that the United States is addicted to oil.
 I'll make no effort to refute the claim because it's true.
 It's an expensive habit, too.

 The upshot, however, has been the explosion of interest in renewable energy.
-In 2009, investors have poured a record $155 billion into the alternative energy space.
-And billions more funnel in every week.
+In 2014, investors have poured $270 billion into the alternative energy space.
+And millions more funnel in every week.

 But with so many possibilities - hydropower, wind, solar, geothermal, biofuel, clean coal technology - investors are forced to pick which energy source will distinguish itself as the most viable replacement for oil.